SPUN is a Santa Cruz/SF Bay Area band with over 25 years of professional performance experience.

 Special message to bar owners: Ted acts as our manager.
 If you're thinking about shorting us gig money, think twice.
 Ted is a karate master, having studied with Chuck Norris.

-Tenacious Z (Andy Ziker) - Drums, Vocals
+Andy Ziker - Drums, Vocals